 Granite is a naturally porous stone, which needs to be sealed once a year in order to keep bacteria and dirt out, prevent staining and make it usable as a working surface in the kitchen.
 So anybody who is worried about the extra expense or the potential accumulation of bacteria in the kitchen would, without a doubt, choose Silestone worktops instead of granite.

-- SPECIALIZED FORMULA - Made specifically for cleaning and polishing natural stone surfaces
+- Specialized Formula - Made specifically for daily cleaning and polishing natural stone surfaces.

-- STREAK-FREE - Safely removes grease, grime, water marks and stains without leaving behind streaks
+- Steak-Free - Safely removes grease, grime, water marks and stains without leaving behind streaks.

 - SAFE FOR EVERYDAY- perfect for everyday cleaning